andreasvirkus/cottage/src/about.md

     for the artsy side in me—front-end development seemed like an excellent field to start gaining some experience.

-In my free time I enjoy working on my motorcycle, disc golf and practising muay thai & BJJ... and starring Github repos ⭐.
+In my free time I enjoy working on my motorcycle, disc golfing, practising muay thai & BJJ... and starring Github repos ⭐.